 Randi Marshall is a member of the Newsday and amNew York editorial board.

-This is featured in The Point, the editorial board's daily newsletter for insiders.
-To subscribe click here.
+This appeared in The Point, the editorial board's daily newsletter for insiders.
+To subscribe, click here.